JohanHorsmans/cds-language-exam-2021/README.md

 <!-- HOW TO RUN -->
 ## Setting Up Virtual Environment And Downloading Prerequisites

-To run the assignments, you need to go through the following steps in your bash-terminal to download the needed data and configure a virtual environment with the needed prerequisites for all assignments:
+To run the assignments, you need to go through the following steps in your bash-terminal to download the needed data and configure a virtual environment with the needed prerequisites for all assignments.

 __NOTE:__ The code and scripts below will only work for Linux, OS X and Worker02: